ちがいをちからに変える街。渋谷区

 Starting from July 9, 2012, foreign residents in Japan with a legal visa period of stay for three months or more will be issued a residence card or special permanent resident certificate according to the new residence management system.
 Residence cards will be issued at the airport or seaport of entry or by the Tokyo Regional Immigration Bureau, along with visa-related permits such as landing permits, change of visa status, and renewal of period of stay.
 The Residents and Family Registration Division of the Shibuya City Office will issue special permanent resident certificates.

 Address changes on residence cards and special permanent resident certificates will be handled together with notification procedures for the residence record.
-For more information, please read the section on “Where to Report When You Move” on page 62.
+For more information, please read the section on “Where to Report When You Move”.

 Residence Cards/Special Permanent Resident Certificates—Procedures and Locations